Isotropic Gaussian Processes on Finite Spaces of Graphs: Priors on Spaces of Equivalence Classes

 \section{Priors on Spaces of Equivalence Classes}

 Here we define and study natural Gaussian process priors on sets of equivalence classes of graphs.
 Recall that we start with some finite graph set $\c{V}$ and a subgroup $H \subseteq \Sym_n$ of the group $\Sym_n$ of permutations of vertices.
 This subgroup defines an equivalence relation $\sim_H$ on $\c{V}$ and the set of equivalence classes of graphs $\c{V}_{/ \sim_H}$.
 For example, if $H = \Sym_n$, then $\sim_H$ is the graph isomorphism relation.
-For convenience, we drop $H$ from $\sim_H$ and write $\c{V}_{/ H}$ as a shorthand for~$\c{V}_{/ \sim_H}$.
+For convenience, we will write $\c{V}_{/ H}$ as a shorthand for~$\c{V}_{/ \sim_H}$.
 We refer the reader to~\Cref{sec:intro:input_spaces} for a more detailed discussion on equivalence classes.

-Our strategy to build a prior on $\c{V}_{/ H}$ is to take a prior on $\c{V}$ graciously provided to us by~\Cref{sec:graph_gps}, and \emph{project} it, making it constant on each of the equivalence classes.
+Our strategy to build a prior on $\c{V}_{/ H}$ is to take a prior on $\c{V}$ that is provided to us by~\Cref{sec:graph_gps}, and \emph{project} it, making it constant on each of the equivalence classes, i.e. such that $f(x) = f(y)$ for all $x \sim_H y$.

 Consider the space $L^2(\c{V})$ of functions on $\c{V}$ and the operator $\f{Pr}: L^2(\c{V}) \to L^2(\c{V})$ given by

 Denote by $W$ the subspace of $L^2(\c{V})$ consisting of functions that are constant on each of the equivalence classes $\overline{x}$, $x \in \c{V}$.
 We prove in~\Cref{appdx:classes} that the operator $\f{Pr}$ is an orthogonal projector onto the $\abs[0]{\c{V}_{/ H}}$-dimensional space $W$.